Mark

 The Passage

 v6-8.
-Jesus defends her action, calling it a "beautiful thing", a noble act.
-It is true, her loving kindness toward Jesus could have been redirected toward the poor, but the poor will always be with us and so there is always tomorrow.
-The woman seized the moment of the day.
-In the midst of hostility toward Christ she expressed loving devotion.
-Jesus raises the stakes by interpreting her action prophetically, well beyond her intentions.
-Her anointing of Jesus is highly appropriate because of his approaching death, a death where the proper anointing of the body prior to burial will not be performed; the death of a common criminal.
+Jesus defends her action, calling it a "good work", a righteous act.
+It is true, her loving kindness toward Jesus could have been redirected toward the poor, but she seized the moment.
+In the midst of growing hostility toward Christ she expressed loving devotion.
+Her anointing of Jesus anticipated his approaching death, a death where the proper anointing of the body prior to burial will not be performed, given that Jesus will be treated as a common criminal.

 Grasp the moment